-If and when the CIPO examiner finds the trademark to be registrable, those who believe a registration for the Canadian trademark should not be granted have the opportunity to initiate opposition proceedings, triggered by official publication of the trademark application in the Canadian Trade-marks Journal.
-The deadline for commencement of an opposition proceeding is two months from advertisement.
+If and when the trademark examiner finds the trademark to be registrable, those who believe a registration for the Canadian trademark should not be granted have the opportunity to initiate opposition proceedings.
+The ability to oppose a trademark application is triggered by its official publication, or "advertisement," of the trademark application in the Canadian Trademarks Journal.
+The opposition proceeding must be commenced within two months from the advertisement of the trademark.

-A Canadian registration is in force for 10 years, subject to indefinite renewal.
+A Canadian registration remains in force for 10 years, subject to indefinite renewal.
 Renewal fees are currently required every 10 years.
 There is no requirement in Canada that an owner proves it is still using a trademark in order to maintain or renew a trademark registration.
 It is only if challenged that a trademark registration may be cancelled if the owner cannot demonstrate that the trademark is still in use.
 A Canadian trademark registration may be cancelled for non-use at any time following three years after the registration date, if the owner has not used the trademark within the previous three years.